-One interpretation of the investment measures reported in Figures 2 and 3 is that they represent different types of investment inputs that influence child development.
-An alternative interpretation is that they all represent noisy measures of a single underlying 'investment'.
-Under the latter interpretation, factor analysis can be used to uncover a more precise measure of the latent investment (Cunha and Heckman, 2008; Cunha et al., 2010).9 Based on this insight, we employ principal factor analysis using the measured inputs reported in Figures 2 and 3 to create age-specific predicted investment factor scores for each child.
-(See Online Appendix A.) For interpretation purposes, we normalize scores to have a mean of zero and standard deviation of one, plotting average scores by age and parental income quartile in Figure 4.
+Fig. 2.
+Family investments in children aged 0-1, 2-3, and 4-5 by parental income quartile investment factor scores for each child (see Online Appendix A).
+For interpretation purposes, we normalize scores to have a mean of zero and standard deviation of one, plotting average scores by age and parental income quartile in Figure 4.
 The figure reveals sizeable differences in investment factor scores by parental income that are already evident at very young ages.
-Investments are roughly a full standard deviation higher among children from high income families relative to low income families.
-Figure 5 shows that these gaps shrink by as much as 50% but remain sizeable when controlling for maternal race, AFQT, and educational attainment.10 Comparing Figures 2 and 3 with Figure 5 reveals that maternal characteristics explain a greater share of the income-based gaps in achievement than in investments.
+Investments are roughly a full standard deviation higher among children from high-income families relative to low-income families.
+Figure 5 shows that these gaps shrink by as much as 50 percent but remain sizeable when controlling for maternal race, AFQT, and educational attainment.
+Comparing Figure 1 with Figure 5 reveals that maternal characteristics explain a greater share of the income-based gaps in achievement than in investments.